dmytro-shershnev/nodejs-aws-be/README.md

 ```

 - SWAGGER documentation is created for Product Service (`openapi.yml`)
-- Lambda handlers are covered by basic UNIT tests (NO infrastructure logic is needed to be covered)
+- Lambda handlers are covered by basic UNIT tests (NO infrastructure logic is needed to be covered) to run test execute `npm run test`